HMFazleRabbi/wc-account-browser/README.md

    **Note on `--legacy-peer-deps`:** The `--legacy-peer-deps` flag is used to instruct npm to use the older, more permissive peer dependency algorithm instead of the stricter one introduced in npm version 7.
 This flag is helpful in certain scenarios where older packages or dependencies rely on the legacy behavior.
 However, it's generally recommended to update packages to support the newer peer dependency algorithm for a more robust and maintainable package ecosystem.

+   **@wagmi/core:** `@wagmi/core` is a VanillaJS library containing everything you need to start working with Ethereum.
+It makes it easy to "Connect Wallet," display ENS and balance information, sign messages, interact with contracts, and much more.

 Once you have all the dependencies installed, you can start the development server and run the project locally with the following command:

 ```bash